 The religious concept that formed the basis of Paradise is the “Trinity,” as embodied in the Nicene Creed.
 It had been agreed upon by both Eastern and Western Churches at the council of Florence in 1445.
 It stated that Christ was both God and Man, to the effect that the individual who should walk in the image of Christ (the flesh), was also in the image of God i.e. imago viva dei (a living god).
 Contrary to the fundamentalist variety of religion, which states that God is mighty and the individual puny, and contrary to the idea that this God’s infinite almightiness – in the Aristotelian sense – is unknowable to the finite individual and must thus be obeyed based on authority alone, here man has to love and use his reason, because that is what makes each man and woman in the likeness of a God, and gives them the ability to act in the image of a god, of capax dei – to be creative.

-Devoid of its religious garb, it means how a people view their God or Gods, or absence of Gods, reveals what universe they believe they inhabit.
+Thus, how people view their God or Gods, or absence of Gods, reveals what universe they believe they inhabit.
 Is their God, or are the laws that govern their universe based on Love?
-Are they based on a creative principle like that reflected in the individual human mind, which can discover the lawful ordering of the universe; or are they irrational, unknowable and maybe just altogether indifferent?
-God or no God, such questions will reveal how a person feels about their life and the universe.
-No person who thinks the universe is irrational will seek to be a rational creative actor.
+Are they based on a creative principle like that reflected in the individual human mind, which can discover the lawful ordering of the universe; or are they irrational, unknowable, arbitrary, or maybe just indifferent?
+God or no God, such questions reveal how a person feels about their life, their relationship to others, and to the universe as a whole.
+No person who thinks the universe is irrational will seek to be a rational actor endowed with creative reason.
 They may try, but they will inevitably be weighed down by the nagging sense of despair which reminds them that there is no real purpose in trying anyways.

 In Paradise, right from the beginning, Dante wants to understand how the universe is organized.
 His new guide, Beatrice, is the woman who sent Virgil to help save him from the Hell of despair that he had found himself in.